Enquire

 Adam’s Bridge

-Steeped in myth and legend, Adam's Bridge, also known as Rama's Bridge or Rama Setu, is a captivating chain of limestone shoals bridging the gap between Mannar Island in Sri Lanka and Pamban (Rameswaram) Island off India's Tamil Nadu coast.
-Geological evidence suggests it may have once served as a land connection, and the Hindu epic Ramayana even mentions this bridge, making it a revered site.
-For adventurous couples, a boat trip across the calm seas to explore the islands offers a closer look at this natural wonder.
+Steeped in myth and legend, Adam's Bridge, also known as Rama's Bridge or Rama Setu, is a fascinating chain of limestone shoals that links Mannar Island in Sri Lanka to Pamban (Rameswaram) Island off the coast of Tamil Nadu, India.
+Geological evidence suggests it may have once served as a land connection, and the Hindu epic Ramayana even mentions this bridge, making it a sacred site.
+For adventurous couples, a boat trip across the calm seas to explore the islands provides a closer look at this natural marvel.

 Thiruketheeswaram Kovil